 A material contribution of our portfolio’s relative performance is derived from our sector, country, style and thematic decisions.
 As such, we do not expect ESG restrictions to materially impact expected risk or return characteristics of the strategy as we are typically able to find suitable replacements representing our higher level views in the event a portfolio candidate or position is removed for ESG reasons.
 In many cases, we believe our ESG research capabilities enhance portfolio value to clients—particularly in instances where we reduce exposure to countries, industries, and securities with material negative ESG risks.

 Since inception, Fisher Investments has been 100% Fisher-family and employee-owned.
-As a fiduciary, we seek to place the interests of our clients first and to avoid conflicts of interest, including those that arise from voting or engagement issues.
+We seek to place the interests of our clients first and to avoid conflicts of interest, including those that arise from voting or engagement issues.
 Fisher Investments has adopted a Compliance Policies and Procedures Manual, which includes our Code of Ethics and Policy Regarding Personal Securities Transactions.
 These documents define the appropriate standards of professional conduct employees are expected to follow as a condition of their employment with the firm by addressing topics including, but not limited to:

 Our compliance program is designed to comply with applicable rules and regulations to help prevent violations of securities laws, to detect any violations should they occur, and to correct any violation as necessary.
 The Compliance Program is implemented through a Compliance Manual and Supplements, procedures designed to implement such compliance policies, training to the business units, and review and oversight of FI’s activities by the Compliance Department and senior management.
 We have adopted written policies and procedures designed to set standards for the firm, its employees, and its businesses.
 These policies are reasonably designed to detect and prevent any violations of regulatory requirements and our policies and procedures.
 Every manager is required to be responsible for and monitor those individuals and departments he or she supervises to help detect, prevent, and report any activities inconsistent with our procedures, policies, and high professional standards.

-Should a potential fiduciary breach be detected, the situation is promptly escalated to the Law and Compliance Department and members of Senior Management for review and resolution, as applicable.
+Should a potential breach be detected, the situation is promptly escalated to the Law and Compliance Department and members of Senior Management for review and resolution, as applicable.

 Our policies and procedures for managing conflicts of interest in relation to corporate governance issues are contained in our Proxy Voting Policy and Procedures which are described further below and available upon request to clients and prospective clients.